 Although it is usually more expensive, organic produce is much healthier and has more nutrients than non-organic produce.
 Ideally all produce should be fresh, ripe and in season.
 Look for a local farmer’s market or consider mail-ordering organic food if there is none in your area.
 Bring home an entire rainbow of colorful fruits and vegetables if your eating guidelines allow for them.

 Buy only organic and/or free-range, hormone and antibiotic-free meats whenever possible.
 Lean meat is always healthiest.
 If it is not available then trim off all excess fat before cooking.

 Poultry and Eggs

 Poultry and eggs are best organic and/or free-range, hormone and antibiotic-free.
-Eggs labeled as “High Omega 3” are especially healthy.
+Eggs labeled as “High Omega 3” and free roaming are especially healthy.

 Buy only smaller varieties of cold water, non-farm-raised fish.
 Fish should smell a bit like the sea, but fresh.
 It should not smell bad.
 Avoid shellfish and scavenger-type seafood.